Papanasam Agasthiyar Falls

 Agasthiyar Munivar Temple

-The idol of Sage Agasthiyar is installed above the water falls at the place where the sage is said to have meditated.
+This sacred temple houses the idol of Sage Agasthiyar and is situated above the waterfall.
+It marks the spot where the sage is believed to have meditated for spiritual enlightenment.

 Sadhu Krishnaveni Amma Mutt

-Located very close to Agasthiyar Falls, is the ashram of a Siddha by name Krishnaveni Amma.
+Located very close to Agasthiyar Falls, this mutt serves as the ashram of the revered Siddha saint Krishnaveni Amma and attracts devotees seeking spiritual guidance.

 Kalyani Theertham